zapata-engineering/orquestra-sdk/docs/guides/dependency-installation.rst

    :header-rows: 1

    * - Import
-     - Pros
+     - For Use With
-     - Cons
+     - Be Aware

    * - Default (internally called ``InlineImport``).
-An analog of copying and pasting the task source code to move it to the server.
+An analogue of copying and pasting the task source code to move it to the server.
      - * Works out-of-the-box for simple cases.
        * Doesn't require running ``git commit && git push`` every time you edit your code.
        * Works with tasks defined in a Jupyter notebook.